menu icon

 Storing Tips

-To store these, place them in an airtight container and store on the counter for up to 3 days.
+To store these, place them in an airtight container and store them on the counter for up to 3 days.
 Anything beyond that, transfer them to a bag and freeze.
-To thaw them out, simple allow them to come to room temperature on the counter and reheat as usual.
+To thaw them out, simply allow them to come to room temperature on the counter and reheat as usual.

 Homemade Brioche Slider Buns